Missing Concho woman found dead

 CONCHO – A Concho area resident, Leslie Hildebrand, had not been heard from since January 25.
 According to postings online on Facebook, she had been expected to attend a local swap meet that day but did not show up.
 That was the first sign to residents who knew her that something was amiss.

-On Tuesday, February 4, Hildebrand was officially reported as a missing person, and a state-wide Silver Alert was issued by the Apache County Sheriff’s Office for the 77-year-old woman.
+On Tuesday, Feb.
+4, Hildebrand was officially reported as a missing person, and a statewide Silver Alert was issued by the Apache County Sheriff’s Office for the 77-year-old woman.
 Hildebrand was also added to the National Crime Information Center and Arizona Criminal Justice Information Center as a missing person, according to a press release issued by the Apache County Sheriff’s Office (ACSO) late on Tuesday.

 The ACSO did not reach out to local media when the Silver Alert was made, although friends and community members posted about the missing woman on social media.